Workflow: Visium HD cell-level

 ymin = 2979.286, ymax = 3211.817)

-Here, as we have restricted the analysis to only 1/64 of the entire tissue coverage, the number of cells in the subset sf object should also be reduced by roughly this fraction, depending on tissue density.
+Because the analysis is limited to this subset of the tissue, the number of cells in the corresponding sf object is expected to be reduced by roughly the same fraction, depending on local tissue density.

 ncol(vhdsfe)/ncol(vhdsub)